-Set up Chrome for Business
+Set up Chrome

 - To set Chrome policies for your managed Chromebook and Chromebox users, see Manage Chrome devices.